twfahey1/utexas-components/README.md

 - Running the `build` script (e.g. `npm run build`) will produce the compiled packaged output in the `dist` folder at the top level of the project to verify.
 - Commit and push changes to the source repo.
 - Can publish via `npm publish` to make new version available on npm.

+## Pulling in the Forty Acres theme
+- The current forty_acres styling from the Drupal Kit has been brought over and imported.
+It gets transpiled via Babel into components.
+The `src/lib/styles` folder contains the data copied over from the forty_acres Drupal theme.
+The `texas-design-system` folder did not have the `images` folder initially, but this should be retrievable from the forty_acres / STARTERKIT subtheme folder.